About the author

 Don’t feel, though, that this routine has to be strict.
 You could decide to change it to a specific day of the week.
 What’s important is that you build the perfect work-life balance and give yourself freedom.

 It’s essential to manage your money.
-Every time you are paid, put a percentage away in a bank account for taxes and try and save a high percentage of your income for emergencies or to pay for future luxuries.
+Every time you are paid, put a percentage away in a bank account for taxes and try to save a high rate of your income for emergencies or to pay for future luxuries.
 Then, budget how much you must spend until you are next paid.

 Money management is crucial as a freelancer since you will not know when the next invoice will be processed.

-QuickBooks is highly recommended for the Self Employed, especially if you connect your bank account to the service since this will allow you to manage personal and business spending and save you a ton of time when completing your tax returns.
+QuickBooks is highly recommended for self-employed people, especially if you access the service using your bank account.
+This will allow you to manage personal and business spending and save time when completing your taxes.

 Keeping healthy is essential when working remotely while traveling, and having adequate travel and health insurance is a must unless you want to lose all of your savings on medical bills.